Cool Hat or Cool Helmet that gives the wearer the ability to fly. Often has wings or helicopter blades.

 - A Mystery Science Theater 3000 episode has Joel coming up with the "Beanie-Chopper" during the invention exchange, but to the Bots' disappointment it doesn't actually allow him to fly.

-- The Wing Cap from Super Mario 64.
+- Super Mario Bros.:

-- It also answers the question posed in the description, the Propeller Mushroom that gives you the power does fly away if you don't reach it quickly enough...
+- New Super Mario Bros.
+Wii: The Propeller Suit has a helmet with a propeller to use in flight.
+It also answers the question posed in the description: the Propeller Mushroom that gives you the power does fly away if you don't reach it quickly enough...

 - Wario Land had a jet-powered hat as one of the power-ups.